 As an adult, the Great Wolfhound will become less playful and will prefer to lounge about the house.

-Secondly, this dog is extremely affectionate towards its family, but it needs to be trained in order to curb its overprotectiveness.
+Secondly, this dog is extremely affectionate towards its family, but it needs to be trained to curb its overprotectiveness.

 Obedience training by a consistent but stringent hand is essential for the personality development of this breed.

-During its formative years, it is important that you make it accustomed to different environments and beings, including other dogs.
+During its formative years, you must make it accustomed to different environments and beings, including other dogs.

 Socialization from the very start is a must, and while the dog can tend to be hostile towards other animals, if not socialized properly, it will dote on its owners and love spending time with them.